 When you’re new to running, not only striking a good balance between working out and resting is significant, but you’ll need to learn how to warm up for a run.

-If you’re not warming up before the run and taking time for proper stretching afterwards, you setting yourself up for sore, strained, tired, and injured muscles.
+If you’re not warming up before the run and taking time for proper stretching afterward, you set yourself up for sore, strained, tired, and injured muscles.
 So, no matter how many days you run each week, be sure you’re taking care of your body.

 How Many Days A Week Should You Run?